Brian-Masse/UIUniversals/README.md

 UIUniversals is a collection of custom swift & swiftUI views, viewModifiers, and extensions.
 They are designed to be functional and styled views out of the box, however they boast high customization and flexibility to fit into a variety of apps and projects.

 _All components were created and are actively maintained by me, Brian Masse.
-If you have any question or suggestions, contact me at brianm25it@gmail.com or +1 (7831)-315-3811_
+If you have any question or suggestions, contact me at brianm25it@gmail.com

 This README will act as the documentation for the package.
 You can search for specific views or functions for an overview of their purpose, their call + parameters, and sample use cases.
 In addition to this document, descriptions of each component can be found in inline comments in the package itself.
 Additionally, I created a demonstration project [here](https://github.com/Brian-Masse/UIUniversalsExample) that demonstrates how to contextually use this package.